MalayP98/Floral-Framework/README.md

-# Dummy-Framework
+# Floral-Framework
-### DummyFramework closely replicate Spring MVC Framework and Dependency Injection.
+### FloralFramework closely replicate Spring MVC Framework and Dependency Injection.

-DummyFramework might or might not achive MVC and Dependency Injection the Spring way but overall idea is the same.
+FloralFramework might or might not achive MVC and Dependency Injection the Spring way but overall idea is the same.

 ## 1. How it works.